-Gena is a Registered Landscape Architect and the Design Principal at SCAPE.
+Gena Wirth, RLA, is Design Principal at SCAPE.
 She works with cities, community advocates, and landowners to reveal the ecological and cultural potential of public landscapes.

-Gena is an advocate for ecological systems design with the non-profit group the Dredge Research Collaborative and has taught design studios at Columbia University GSAPP, Syracuse Architecture, and Rutgers University.
-She holds a Master of Landscape Architecture and Master of Urban Planning with Distinction from the Harvard University Graduate School of Design and a Bachelor of Science in Horticulture from the University of Delaware.
+Gena is an advocate for ecological systems design with the non-profit group the Dredge Research Collaborative and has taught design studios at Columbia University, Syracuse University and Rutgers University.
+She holds a Master’s in Landscape Architecture and Master of Urban Planning with Distinction from Harvard University and a Bachelor’s in Horticulture from the University of Delaware.